solo-io/gloo/test/kube2e/README.md

 # Kubernetes End-to-End tests

+> These are our legacy Kubernetes E2E tests.
+We are migrating them to `../kubernetes/e2e`.
+Create new E2E tests there
+> using the new framework.

 See the [developer kube-e2e testing guide](/devel/testing/kube-e2e-tests.md) for more information about the philosophy of these tests.

 *Note: All commands should be run from the root directory of the Gloo repository*